johnwargo/react-build-info/readme.md

 ## Installation

-Install the module by opening a terminal window, navigating to a React project, and executing the following command:
+To install the module in your project, open a terminal window, navigate to a React project, and execute the following command:

 ```shell
 npm install --save-dev react-build-info